8 Best B2B Digital Marketing Campaigns for SaaS

 #6.
 Email marketing: MailModo

-MailModo deserves a place on this list for a marketing strategy that uses email to promote its service and show the power of its product.
-The main feature of their product is that it automates emails for marketing that include interactive content in the main body.
+MailModo deserves a place on this list for executing a great marketing campaign that uses email to promote its service and show the power of its product.

 They sent out sales emails that featured these interactive elements.
 In effect, these emails worked as a mini product demonstration because when someone opened them, they could see exactly how the product worked and how it felt to receive one of these emails.